theedgy/cc-post/POST.md

 };
 ```

-And finally we have to combine them all together and and send to our application.
+Finally we have to combine them all together and send to our application.
 In our store `index.js` file put this code :

 ```javascript
 import React from 'react';